huangwei-pku/huangwei-pku.github.io/research.md

 **Migration Incentives and Elderly Health: Evidence from the Hukou Reforms in China.** with Haotian Zhang, Wei Zheng.
 Revision Requested at ***Journal of Development Economics***.

-**The Lasting Impact of Early-Life Exposure to ‘Black Death’: Evidence from 1910-1911 Manchurian Plague in China.** with Luoqi Yuan.
-(Under Review)
+**The Lasting Impact of Early-Life Exposure to ‘Black Death’: Evidence from 1910-1911 Manchurian Plague in China.** with Luoqi Yuan.Revision Requested at ***Journal of Population Economics***.

 **What is in ‘Moral Hazard’ of Health Insurance?
 Evidence from Quasi Experiments in China.** with Chuanchuan Zhang.